Miro alternative

 Does Clusters have a free tier?

 Yes.
-The Demo tier is free; Creator is $25/mo for unlimited boards, 100GB storage, and Edit Mode.
+The Demo tier is free; Creator is $25/mo for unlimited cards, 100GB storage, and any file type.